Tuesday, 25 January 2011

 Simply summarised, it would seem that the entire industry can be in encapsulated in one word – time.
 “We work mostly for people who put more value on their time than the average” explains Alexandre.
 “Both Parisians and tourists who use our services want to save time and maximise their pleasure in their activities, without the trouble of organising them.
 We deliver them more freedom.
 Since everything is planned to avoid wasting time - people do not queue for monuments, do not wait to get a table, do not wait for a taxi to show up - they just spend the time doing what they want to do.”

-The purchasing of time naturally comes with a price tag, so who can afford such services?
+me naturally comes with a price tag, so who can afford such services?
 Most of the company’s clients would be described as wealthy, but others, particularly amongst the visitors to Paris, may simply be more concerned about making the most of a rare trip abroad.
 As Alexandre points out, “having someone say you saved our vacation is the most rewarding part of the job."

 The basic services offered can be broken down into four sectors; daily life management, lifestyle management, travel planning and event planning, but are there any limits to exactly what a client can ask for and what the concierge can provide?
-When asked the strangest thing he has been asked to do, he replies mysteriously that “we are bound to a very strict confidentiality agreement with our clients and I’m afraid I can’t answer that question.”
+When asked the strangest thing he has been asked to do, he replies mysteriously that “we are bound to a very strict confidentiality agreement with our clients and I’m afraid I can’t answer that question.

 He is equally cagey when I ask about clients asking for illegal services.
 It is easy to imagine the rich but stressed businessman calling up his concierge and asking him to find him women or drugs.
 “We have a very strict corporate policy about these kinds of requests” he says.
 “We never accept any request involving prostitution or drugs or indeed anything that is illegal.
-But we still of course try to be polite when we do refuse!”
+But we still of course try to be polite when we do refuse!

-Finally, the relationship between concierge and client seems to be based entirely on trust.
-Alexandre denies any links to inducement-offering prefered suppliers, and points out that in any case this would be extremely prejudicial to his company in the long term.
+inducement-offering prefered suppliers, and points out that in any case this would be extremely prejudicial to his company in the long term.
 When I ask if he feels any sensation of servitude in his job, he turns this around and says that he feels more like a friend or an advisor to his clients.
 “Serve the customers with quality and attention, trust and reward will follow” he says.
 A sentiment that would seem to be the perfect conclusion!

 For more information on the services offered by Alexandre and his team, see http://www.myguideinparis.com/